 - Our goal is to assist individuals with building and filing a strong application with Social Security to improve the chances of an initial approval. - We may ask you to take some steps prior to actually filing the application in order to document treatment related to your disability. - Without a strong case up front, it is likely that it will be denied.
-Appealing a denial with Social Security can take an additional 12-18 months, or more. - Generating medical evidence upfront will improve your chances of getting approved during the application phase (approximately 3-5 months).
+Appealing a denial with Social Security can take an additional 12-18 months, or more. - Generating medical evidence upfront will improve your chances of getting approved during the application phase (approximately 3-6 months). - We may not be able to support with application assistance- but can provide some guidance and other resources in cases where we cannot apply.